NES General Practice Nursing learning and development is organised within a national coordinated network.

 The main purpose of the NES GPN Co-ordinated network is to advance general practice nursing in Scotland by providing information on access to quality, accessible and locally relevant information, support, education and representation for general practice nursing.
 Access to education supporting key national priorities will be given precedence.

 General Practice Nursing is sometimes described as a fragmented workforce, and can feel isolating.
-The network seeks to to bring learning and development advice and support where it is needed.
+The network seeks to bring learning and development advice and support where it is needed.

 The NES GPN Education Advisor works closely with their Health Board, in particular with existing practice nurse advisors and professional leads.